Ravi-Garg/Unsupervised_Depth_Estimation/README.md

 # Unsupervised Depth Estimation

 This is the caffe implementation of our paper "Unsupervised CNN for single view depth estimation: Geometry to the rescue" published in ECCV 2016 with minor modifications.
-In this varient, we train the network end-to-end instead of in coarse to fine manner with deeper network (Resnet 50) and TVL1 loss instead of HS loss.
+In this variant, we train the network end-to-end instead of in coarse to fine manner with deeper network (Resnet 50) and TVL1 loss instead of HS loss.

 With the implementation we share the sample Resnet50by2 model trained on KITTI training set: https://github.com/Ravi-Garg/Unsupervised_Depth_Estimation/blob/master/model/train_iter_40000.caffemodel